 - Cloud+Dropbox: Your data is not just saved on the device but also synced to the cloud every hour.
 Configured correctly, your data is going to be eternally safe.

 - Severe emphasis on data reporting: generate extensive reports and comparison charts to see how you’re doing.
 Almost all data for analysis and business development comes from your POS system, so Ambur has made sure you get the best and the most extensive features in reports.

 Ambur’s package consists of the license which is a one-time $999.
 The hardware (including an iPad) comes in a Starter Package or a Terminal package (which do not include the license fee).

 If you’re wondering why there’s the costly license fee, I need to point out that it’s much cheaper than a traditional POS system which could cost around $15,000, and you don’t have to bear monthly fees, unlike most other apps/POS services.

-Ambur’s competitor’s have pricing that’s usually in the $100/month rage.
-If you used the services for about a year, you end up paying more than what you’d pay as a one-time fee for Ambur’s license; however Ambur does offer multiple financing options to fit your needs.
+Ambur’s competitor’s have pricing that’s usually in the $100/month range.
+If you used the services for about a year, you end up paying more than what you’d pay as a one-time fee for Ambur’s license; however, Ambur does offer multiple financing options to fit your needs.

 Ambur’s blog has got stories of how real businesses implement Ambur to solve their POS requirements.